 Sun Exposure

-Desert bluebells like full sun — and I mean real, death-star desert sun.
-These diminutive plants look like they might thrive in woodlands, but they are tough desert survivors and there is no such thing as too much sun for them.
+Desert bluebells like full sun — we’re talking real, death-star desert sun.
+These diminutive plants look like they might thrive in woodlands, but they are tough desert survivors, and there is no such thing as too much sun for them.

 Size and Growth Rate

-Once they sprout, they grow fast, flowering in about 8 weeks.
-When full grown, they reach a size of 1’ by 1’.
+Once seeds sprout, they grow fast, from seedling to flowering in about 8 weeks.
+When full grown, they typically reach a size of one foot tall and wide, but can grow larger.

 Soil

-Desert bluebells are tolerant of any well-drained soil type.
-In the wild, you’ll often find them growing in dry sandy washes and along roadsides.
+In the wild, you’ll often find desert bluebells growing in dry sandy washes and along roadsides.
+In gardens, they are tolerant of any well-drained soil type.

 Other Location Considerations

 With their brilliant blue flowers, desert bluebells are certain to attract attention.
-So be sure to plant them where children can’t pick them or pets won’t nibble on them.
+But be sure to plant them where curious kids or pets can’t touch them, since touching them can be irritating.

 Desert Bluebells: